israelias/resume-ux/README.md

 #### Interactive collapse feature
 ___

   - The project takes advantage of transition classes handled by Bootstrap's `data-toggle` event handler framework and its `data-target` event listener to achieve an interactive navigation system that serves as a one-stop wayfinding feature and the very vessel for display of all content navigated.
 Designed to be an all-encompassing ticket to content, the 'stack' is programmed to clearly present and quickly deliver content to and from the immediate vicinity of the very first touchpoint.
-The ubiquitous nature of the transition feature is a keyframed directive for the learnable impulse and the rewards of gaining immediate shorthand with the user and their impulses.
+The ubiquitous nature of the transition feature is a *keyframed* directive towards user learnability, positioned to gain an immediate shorthand with the user and their impulses.

 #### Collapse transitions along rails
 ___